OxCGRT/Australia-covid-policy/README.md

 - NAT_GOV: Policies issued by the Australian federal government only.
 - NAT_TOTAL: Part of the OxCGRT international dataset, describes the overall policy environment that applies to residents of the country, including policies set by the subnational governments where those values are more stringent than country-wide action.
 - STATE_GOV: Policies issued by that particular state government only.
-- STATE_WIDE: Describes government responses set by a state and its sub-components.
-It does not include policies adopted at a higher level of government.
 - STATE_TOTAL: Describes the overall policy environment that applies to residents of the state, including policies set by the national government where those values are more stringent than state-level action.
-- CITY_GOV: Policies that affect that particular ‘city’ only within the jurisdiction e.g. policy affecting Greater Sydney or Rest of NSW.
+- CITY_WIDE: Policies that affect that particular ‘city’ only within the jurisdiction e.g. policy affecting Greater Sydney or Rest of NSW.
 In Australia, the city either refers to the state’s greater capital city or the rest of the state.
-- CITY_WIDE:  For Australia, health policies are not implemented by city officials and consequently CITY_WIDE is the same as CITY_GOV.
 - CITY_TOTAL: Describes the overall policy environment that applies to residents of the city, including policies set by the national government and state government where those values are more stringent than city-level action.